genotrance/px/README.txt

 intranet without requiring additional configuration for each client or at the NTLM proxy.

 There are a few other settings to tweak in the INI file but most are self-explanatory.
 All settings can be specified on the command line for convenience.
+The INI file can also be created or updated from the command line using --save.

 The binary distribution of Px runs in the background once started and can be quit by running "px --quit".
 When run directly using Python, use CTRL-C to quit.

+Px can also be setup to automatically run on startup with the --install flag.
+This is done by adding an entry into the Window registry which can be removed with --uninstall.

 Usage